matan1905/test/README.md

-# test
+# Payment split demo
-this is a test
+this is a demo for a payment split app/product.